Sweats/Damned/README.md

 	- Write a bot that can fetch public lobbies and post them into the Discord.
 This would be better than launching the game and seeing if there are any public lobbies.

-Here is a list of things that will for sure happen in a future patch:

-	- Phantom rebalancing

-	- New maps

-Here is a list of things that may or may not happen in a future patch:

-	- Monster inclusive chat in game

-	- In game hyperlinks to patch notes and the community discord

-	- New monster (dependent on successfully importing a model into the game, and the coding changes necessary)